-As we age, our bone density decreases, so we must find ways keep our bones strong.
+As we age, our bone density decreases, so we must find ways to keep our bones strong.

 3. Gives your brain a workout.

-According to the Jump Rope Institute, the health benefits of jumping rope aren’t just limited to outer body and appearance; it helps our brains, too.
-Jumping helps enhance the development of our brain’s left and right hemisphere, improving our reading skills, memory and mental awareness.
+According to the Jump Rope Institute, the health benefits of jumping rope aren’t just limited to the outer body and appearance; it helps our brains, too.

 4. It’s cheap, portable, and versatile.